sptrakesh/crrc/README.md

 *  Departments may be deleted using the `/institution/departments/remove` endpoint.
 A JSON structure indicating success/failure of the operation is returned.

+### Screens
+Departments for an institution are managed using a single `index.html` template which is available under the `root/src/institutions/departments` directory.
+The various CRUD operations are supported as JSON services which are implemented in the template.

 ## <a name="designations"></a>Designations
 At present there is no web UI to manage designations.
 Designations are metadata that are associated with institutions and programs.
 Web service endpoints are available for managing designations.

 *  Index or listing.
 Listing of all the designations as a JSON array may be retrieved via the `/designations` endpoint.
+May be retrieved using a `GET` request.
 *  JSON data representation of a designation may be retrieved using the `/designations/id/<id value>/data` endpoint.
+May be retrieved using a `GET` request.
 *  New designations may be created, or existing ones updated using the `/designations/save` endpoint.
 A JSON structure indicating whether the insert/update succeeded is returned by the service.
+May be accessed using either `POST` or `PUT`.
 *  Designations may be deleted using the `/designations/remove` endpoint.
 A JSON structure indicating success/failure of the operation is returned.
+May be accessed using either `POST` or `PUT`.

 ### Screens
+The following screens and services are available for managing institution to designation mappings:

+*  List view.
+A listing of the designations associated with an institution is rendered by a `view.html` template bound to `/institution/designations/id/<institution id>/view` path.
+The list may be retrieved in JSON format by making a `POST` request to the URL instead of `GET`.
-Departments for an institution are managed using a single `index.html` template which is available under the `root/src/institutions/departments` directory.
+*  Edit.
+Designations for an institution are managed using a `form.html` template which is available under the `root/src/institutions/designations` directory.
-The various CRUD operations are supported as JSON services which are implemented in the template.
+*  Create/Edit service.
+New institution-designation mapping may be added via a `POST` request to the `/institution/designations/id/<institution id>/save` endpoint.
+   The form template also makes use of this endpoint via AJAX request.
+The `expiration` property for a mapping may be modified via the same endpoint.
+*  Remove service.
+Existing institution-designation mapping may be removed via a `POST` request to `/institution/designations/id/<institution id>/remove` endpoint.

 ## Tests
 Integration tests are being developed for the backend interactions and are